WatameBytes/YouTubeChatScanner/README.md

 #### "Python" is not a recognized command

 Do you have [Python](https://www.python.org/downloads/) installed?

+#### Can't run 'yt-dlp' or having errors with 'ytDownload.sh'?

+You will need to download [yt-dlp](https://github.com/yt-dlp/yt-dlp) and place in your C://..../Programs//Python//Python39//Scripts folder or in the same folder where you have FFMPEG.exe.

 #### What Operating Systems does this program run in?